Precambrian body plans: Choanoflagellate Salpingoeca rosetta

 The choanoflagellate Salpingoeca rosetta is a rare freshwater eukaryote consisting of a number of cells embedded in a jelly-like matrix.
 This organism demonstrates a very primitive level of cell differentiation and specialization.
 This is seen with flagellated cells and their collar structures that move the cell colony through the water, while the amoeboid cells on the inside serve to divide into new cells to assist in colony growth.

 Similar low level cellular differentiation and specification can also be seen in sponges.
-They also have collar cells (also called choanocytes due to their similarities to choanoflaggellates) and amoeboid cells arranged in a gelatinous matrix.
+They also have collar cells (also called choanocytes due to their similarities to choanoflagellates) and amoeboid cells arranged in a gelatinous matrix.
 Unlike choanoflagellate Salpingoeca rosetta, sponges also have other cell-types that can perform different functions (see sponges).
-Also, the collar cells of sponges beat within canals in the sponge body, whereas Salpingoeca rosetta’s collar cells reside on the inside and it lacks internal canals.
-Despite these minor differences, there is strong evidence that Proterospongia and Metazoa are highly related.
+Also, the collar cells of sponges beat within canals in the sponge body, whereas Salpingoeca rosetta’s collar cells reside on the inside; it lacks internal canals.
+Despite these minor differences, there is strong evidence that Proterospongia and animals are highly related.